tenzir/tenzir/web/docs/setup-guides/deploy-a-node/README.md

 ## Install a node

-Choose between binary package and a Docker-based setup to install a node.
+Choose between a binary package and a Docker-based setup to install a node.

 ### Binary (Automatic)